 - SATA Solid State Drives (SSD) – Use SATA Interface

 - NVMe Solid State Drives (SSD) – Use the PCIe Interface

-Again, form factor is equally as important as understanding the different type of hard drives.
-For instance, if you have a 3.5″ hard drive, it will NOT fit in a 2.5″ drive bay – even if your PC has the right interface and port.
+Again, the form factor is equally important for understanding the different hard drive types.
+For instance, a 3.5″ hard drive will NOT fit in a 2.5″ drive bay – even if your PC has the correct interface and port.